Library and Archives

 The primary responsibility of the Archives Committee is to collect, organize, and preserve church records that have long-term legal, administrative, and historical value dating back to 1909.

-Anyone interested in working in this aspect of the church is more than welcome.
+Anyone interested in working in this aspect of the congregation is more than welcome.